-Note: I wrote this for my brother.
-Money decisions are intensely personal, and if you aren't my brother and you don't agree with what I've written here, note that your financial situation is likely different from that of my brother.
+I wrote this for my brother.
+Money decisions are intensely personal, and if you aren't my brother and you don't agree with what I've written here, note that your financial situation is likely different and you should do different things accordingly.

 When you’re not in school anymore, at some point you will get a job and start making money.
 Good for you!
 You’re employed!